Multi-model RAG with SurrealDB & LangChain

 [ { name: 'Black Bay', suburbs: [] }, { name: 'Sukh', suburbs: [] }, { name: 'Toria', suburbs: [ town:black_bay, town:sukh ] } ]

 One point to remember is that all three of these models have to do with the query language, and are unrelated to the method you use to store your data.
 SurrealDB documentation calls this the “Query layer” and the “Storage layer”, which are kept completely separate from each other.
-As a result, all of the queries above have the same behaviour, regardless of whether we keep the data in memory, or use the available backends of SurrealKV, RocksDB, TiKV, or FoundationDB.
+As a result, all of the queries above have the same behaviour, regardless of whether we keep the data in memory, or use the available backends of SurrealKV, RocksDB, or TiKV.

 Flexible by default but as strict as you like